⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Formulate Goals

 Goals are general statements about what you hope students will gain from your course and which “gaps” will be filled.
-Generally, a course goal is stated as “Students will gain an understanding of” or “Students will develop an appreciation of”.
+Generally, a course goal is stated as “Students will gain an understanding of” or “Students will develop an appreciation of.”
 The nature, definition, and assessment of goals will vary depending on defined Gaps.
 As a result, there are several different ways goals can be articulated:

-1. Focusing on benefits: You should define course goals broadly, focusing on the anticipated benefits to students from participation in a course program.
+1. Focusing on benefits.
+You should define course goals broadly, focusing on the anticipated benefits to students from participation in a course program.
 For example, after finishing this course, students will get Critical thinking, Creative writing, Research skills, Communication skills, etc., depending on the learning discipline.

-2. Focusing on the action: If you want to understand How to implement eLearning in an effective manner, you should keep in mind the subject of your courses and define a course goal.
+2. Focusing on the action.
+If you want to understand How to implement eLearning in an effective manner, you should keep in mind the subject of your courses and define a course goal.
 You should complete this phase by describing what students should and/or will be able to do by the end of the program.
 When your audience’s needs, personas, and course goal(s) are defined, you are ready to start the Design step.

-ADDIE Step 2: Design.
+ADDIE Step 2: Design (Estimated 134-184 hours)

 Responsible person Consultant persons Accountable persons Informed person